David Schilling comes ‘home’ to transform men’s tennis

 Cianciola blossomed into an All-American under Schilling’s guidance, and the Big Red program has enjoyed its most successful stretch, posting an 80-16 record and qualifying for four consecutive NCAA tournament appearances.

-In 2024, Denison reached the NCAA Division III Elite Eight for the first time in history, and it has three players competing in the NCAA Singles and Doubles Championships in St. Louis (May 26-28).
+In 2024, Denison reached the NCAA Division III Elite Eight for the first time in history, and Schilling aspires to win a national championship in the next two seasons with his junior-laden nucleus.

 “David’s vast experience in Division III and Division I made him the quintessential candidate to take a strong program to the next level,” Denison athletic director Nan Carney-DeBord said.
 “He has done just that.”